Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 NULL

-means it is estimated from x_train
+means it is estimated fromx_train

-Containing the mean of the data generating distribution.
+Numeric vector.
+(Optional) Containing the mean of the data generating distribution.

 NULL

-means it is estimated from the x_train
+means it is estimated from thex_train

-Containing the covariance matrix of the data generating distribution.
+Numeric matrix.
+(Optional) Containing the covariance matrix of the data generating distribution.

 NULL

-means it is estimated from the x_train
+means it is estimated from thex_train

 Positive numeric scalar.
 Represents the kernel bandwidth in the distance computation.
 The default value is 2.